ncatlab/nlab-content/pages/1752.md

 * the **local injective** (weak equivalences are locally (usually stalkwise) and cofibrations are objectwise those of SimpSet).

+**Warning** Since the (homtopy classes) of weak equivalences do not form a small set, the existence theorem recalled at [[Bousfield localization]] does not apply.
+The existence of the Bousfield localization has to be shown by hand.
+For the injective structure this is what Joyal and Jardine accomplished.

-Again, these two model structures are Quillen equivalent by the identity functors between the underlying categories and hence provide projective and injective versions of the corresponding homotopy theory of [[infinity-stack homotopically|infinity-stacks]].
+Again, the injective and projective local model structures are Quillen equivalent by the identity functors between the underlying categories and hence provide projective and injective versions of the corresponding homotopy theory of [[infinity-stack homotopically|infinity-stacks]].

 In the local injective structure all objects are cofibrant, so that the [[opposite category]] of simplicial presheaves with the local injective model structure is a [[category of fibrant objects]].